Unshuttered

 Social Justice Advocacy and Photography

-Photographs convey potent messages.
-They entice.
-They draw us in.
-They communicate ideas that resonate across time, place, and context.
 Photography has often been used to bring awareness to social justice issues and to inspire action.
 Today we live in a world in which more people than ever create and consume images.
 Photography may be our most powerful means to inspire positive change.
 These lessons include explorations of self-identity, community, and service.

 Visual Narrative and Photography